jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

          defined by the ``product`` attribute.
 For example, if the ``product`` attribute is set to `1` (FortiGate), valid values for the ``platform`` attribute include:

          - `FortiGate-40F`
          - `FortiGate-60F`
          - `FortiGate-VM64`
          - `FGT-Default` (This is a special value that can be used to apply the enforced firmware version to any FortiGate platform.)

          A list of supported platforms can be retrieved using the following CLI command on the FMG:

          ``diagnose dvm supported-platforms list``

+       - ``upgrade-path``
+         This attribute specifies whether the upgrade path should be enforced for the firmware version.
+         If set to `1`, the device will be required to follow the defined upgrade path to reach the target firmware version.
+If set to `0`, the device can directly upgrade to the target firmware version without following the defined upgrade path.
+The default value is `0`.

        - ``product``
          Specifies the product for which the firmware version is enforced: